wingersonMJ/Proteomics_Neural_Network_Ensemble/README.md

 the model tends to train just fine.
 This is the set-up I will use when searching for appropriate hyperparameters.

 When training and evaluating MSE on the entire dataset, this initial model-building step had a loss of 295.6!
+Performance might not be incredible, but at least it is not immediately overfitting to the data...

 **Figure 5.** MSE loss over epochs for this initial neural network.
 <img src="./figs/loss_initial_model.jpg" width=250>